New Zealand masterfully contained the coronavirus. Here’s what the U.S. can learn from the country’s response

 Some experts claim New Zealand’s situation is vastly different from that of the U.S. and other nations, from its geography to its remote location.
 Apart from its cities, the country is sparsely populated and, therefore, naturally socially distant, conceivably giving it an instant advantage beating a contagious disease like COVID-19.
 It’s also a small, relatively isolated island country while the U.S. is highly globalized, not to mention boasts a population in the hundreds of millions.
 And they’d be right about citing these differences as reasons for the virus’s slow spread and resultant death rate—to a point.
 After all, Ireland, another island with a similar population to that of New Zealand, has over 1,500 deaths and faces a record 28% unemployment rate as they attempt to reopen the economy, making New Zealand an enigma.

-Perhaps the most significant reason New Zealand is so often overlooked, is because of its geographic isolation.
+Perhaps the most significant reason New Zealand is so often overlooked, is because of its geographic separation.
 Island nations have always had to reckon with this curse and blessing.

 Even so, our insulation from the outside world hasn’t prevented us from becoming and being a great place to start and grow a company.
 In 2019, the World Bank ranked this tiny island in the South Pacific as the number one country in the world for ease of doing business.
 From personal experience, I can say why.